hosamsherif/CTRL-F/README.md

 ## Training

-To train CTRL-F models on your dataset
+To train CTRL-F models on your dataset, use the below command and specify one of the CTRL-F models

 ```shell script
 python main.py --model CTRLF_B_AKF --batch-size 16 --epochs 200 --data-path /path/to/dataset